npa02012/blog_posts/thread_safe_iterator/README.md

 Printing from Thread 4: 7
 ```

 Notice here that the elements are not printed in order (0 &#8594; 10).
 This is expected, but may raise complexity in certain situations.
 We would need to account for this if we required a mapping from our *thread\_safe\_iterator* object to return values from the threading *target* function.

-Returning values from threads and its complexities are overviewed in [this blog post](https://github.com/npa02012/blog_posts/tree/master/returning_from_threads).
+[This blog post](https://github.com/npa02012/blog_posts/tree/master/returning_from_threads) introduces one method to return from worker threads in a predetermined order.